ArThirtyFour/ArThirtyFour/README.md

 ### 🤨 I do not burn the name , I write less in Python + JS, I am a little familiar with HTML + CSS , that is , I roll into the backend.
 ___
 ## 👩💻 Frameworks/Libraries
-> Flask , Telebot , Pyrogram , BeautifulSoup , OpenAI
+> Flask , Telebot , Pyrogram , BeautifulSoup , OpenAI , Numpy
 ___
 *I live in Russia and I am 16.*
 ___